 Column C - Enter the percentage each ceding corporation's New York premiums bear to its total premiums for the preceding tax year (reinsurance allocation percentage).
-You may obtain this percentage from tax service publications or by applying, in duplicate, to NYS Tax Department, Business Tax Information Center, W A Harriman Campus, Albany, NY 12227.
+You may obtain this percentage from tax service publications or by calling the Corporation Tax Information Center (see Need help? on page 8).
 If the ceding corporation did not do business in New York State during the preceding year and therefore did not file a New York State tax return, the percentage is zero.